lnxpsyhi/lnxpsyhi/README.md

 # Hi, there!👋

-You can visit my Github Pages https://lnxpsyhi.github.io/
+You can visit my page https://lnxpsyhi.github.io/

 > If we pull together and commit ourselves, then we can push through anything.
 — *Mona the Octocat*